pydio/pydio-doc-admin-guide/getting-started/3_installing_pydio_booster.md

 [:image-popup:pydio_booster/booster_network_configuration.png]

 ## Configure and start
+Before being able to configure Pydio Booster you will need to generate a **TOKENP** and **TOKENS** pair.

+### Initial Pydio setup

+Go to Message Queuing plugin configuration:
+[:image-popup:pydio_booster/booster_plugin.jpg]
+[:image-popup:pydio_booster/booster_gen_key.jpg]

+And scroll down to Generate keys.
+The resulting file should be available in **data/plugins/core.mq/apikey**.
+You will need the information from this file replace the **TOKENP** and **TOKENS** in the following sample configuration files.

-This component was built on top of Caddy, leveraging NSQ, it implements websockets and an upload server.
+Pydio Booster component was built on top of Caddy, leveraging NSQ, it implements websockets and an upload server.
 Here is a sample configuration files to make it work, it's also useful for advanced configurations:

 pydioconf.sample: